TheGloriousGenesis/CS_Learning/Machine_Learning/README.md

 >Look at the most popular evaluation metrics for machine learning problems

+Step #1: Collect the Data
+Step #2: Clean and Explore the Data
+Step #3: Research Methodologies
+Step #4: Build and Evaluate the Model
+Step #5: Present the Results

 This value and evaluation metric could change as the project progresses but always good to have a goal.

 ### Feature Engineering